 Lastly, we want to make a distinction between branded and non-branded search terms.
 Branded search terms include your brand name, whereas non-branded don't.
 If your share of non-branded search terms is very low, you have work to do.
 Your site is mostly found by people who already know your brand, so you're reaching hardly any new visitors.
 This presents an opportunity to target non-branded searches, so you can increase your visibility.

 With all the SEO tools and strategies out there, it's easy to forget how real people see your site.
 So let's open a tab, go to Google.com and search for some of the popular search terms you rank for.
-How does your website show up?
+How does your website show up in the SERP?
 Would you click on it if you were a potential customer?
 Do you see any competitors that do better?
 Keep note of your findings.

 It's time to take a look at your website's inner workings.
 We'll use SiteGuru to crawl your website, find all of its pages, and spot technical issues.